Thank you for your interest in volunteering with ACerS.

 Middle and high school students and their teachers are invited to participate to learn how important materials are to our everyday lives and hopefully be inspired to pursue careers in materials science or engineering.

 Volunteers and sponsors are needed to perform hands-on demos in any area dealing with materials (ceramics, glass, polymers, metals, composites).

-If you or your company/organization are interested in participating, contact Belinda Raines at email@example.com.
+If you or your company/organization are interested in participating, contact Amanda Engen at firstname.lastname@example.org.

 MS&T hosts the Material Advantage Undergraduate Student Speaking contest that includes both semi-final and final rounds.
 The purpose of the contest is to encourage undergraduate students to present technical papers and to improve their presentation skills.
 The presentation subject must be technical but can relate to any aspect of materials science and engineering.
 One contestant from a university is able to compete in this contest.

 The ACerS President’s Council of Student Advisors (PCSA) hosts the ACerS PCSA Humanitarian Pitch Competition for students to pitch their ideas to a panel of judges about how to address a challenge that a community is experiencing.
 By utilizing their material engineering background, students should aim to show how improved materials/processes will benefit the community that is in need.